Curriculum

 Every research fellow will attend the Psychology Research Group and Writer's Workshop seminars that occur monthly and will have the opportunity to present proposals and manuscripts and to review others' work.
 For each session, faculty will provide guidance to the fellow.
 The presenting fellow will work closely with the mentor during preparation.

-Research will be evaluated on the basis of significance, scientific merit, innovation and human subjects' issues.
+Research will be evaluated based on significance, scientific merit, innovation and human subjects' issues.
 In addition, many of the focus areas have specific journal clubs pertinent to their subject area.
 All fellows are invited to attend these journal clubs.
 Evaluation for research will take place by determining the degree to which the fellow is accomplishing goals.

-Each fellow will be expected to participate in providing lectures / presentations to students and colleagues of other disciplines, areas of focus or different levels of training.
-Some fellows will be involved in "umbrella supervision" of graduate students or psychology residents.
+Each fellow has the opportunity to participate in didactic teaching and mentoring of psychology and/or medical trainees, as well as colleagues of other disciplines.
+Some fellows will be involved in "umbrella supervision" of graduate students or psychology interns.
 Supervisors will evaluate fellows' teaching and mentoring by determining whether they have accomplished the teaching activities set as objectives.
 In addition, evaluators will complete formal evaluation forms, faculty observation and informal feedback from participants when assessing fellows.

 Each fellow is required to participate in a minimum of two hours a week of didactic learning experiences.
 Most of these hours will be completed in seminars related to fellows' specific focus areas.
-There are three monthly seminars that all postdoctoral fellows are required to attend, and a number of other seminars that fellows may choose based on their interests and training goals.
+There are two monthly seminars that all postdoctoral fellows are required to attend, and several other seminars that fellows may choose based on their interests and training goals.
 Each fellow will be asked to keep a monthly log of seminars attended, which is submitted to the mentor and the directors of training every six months.

 Self-Assessment and Initial Goal Setting

-We believe it is beneficial for the fellow to assess their baseline skills and experiences via our program's Fellow Self-Assessment Form.
+Fellows assess their baseline skills and experiences via our program's Fellow Self-Assessment Form.
 During the first month of training, fellows rate their perceived competence and confidence across specific research and clinical skills.
 This self-assessment is not meant to be evaluative, but simply to start a dialogue about past training experiences and to enhance goal setting.
-By definition, fellows should be entering fellowship training at Cincinnati Children's because they have specific skills they wish to further develop.
-Fellows set goals and are evaluated across the following areas: Educational, Clinical, Research, Teaching/Mentoring, and Professional Relationships/Development.
+Fellows should be entering fellowship training at Cincinnati Children's because they have specific skills they wish to further develop.
+Fellows set goals and are evaluated across the following areas: Clinical, Research, Teaching/Mentoring, and Professional Relationships/Development.
 The self-assessment and goal setting forms are reviewed by mentors and program directors.
 Feedback will be provided for revisions, if necessary.
 The final document is signed by all parties.

 Evaluation Process

 Fellow Evaluation: At six-month intervals, the primary mentor(s) / supervisor(s) and fellow complete a series of evaluations.
-The fellow prefills the Goals and Fellow Evaluation form with their initial (or previous goals) and provides documentation of progress towards each goal.
+The fellow completes the Goals and Fellow Evaluation form with their initial (or previous goals) and provides documentation of progress towards each goal.
 The primary supervisor will then add their comments and ratings to this form to ensure both the evaluation and progress towards goals is captured in one document.
-Fellows ask secondary clinical or research supervisors to provide written feedback to their primary mentor to be integrated into this single document.
 New goals are also set for the next six-month period.
 The evaluation forms are reviewed by the program directors.
 Feedback will be provided for revisions, if necessary.
 The final document is signed by all parties.

 Appeal, Due Process and Grievances: Fellows and training faculty have the right to appeal any evaluation they have received.
 Fellows and their supervisors are encouraged to work out any difficulties within the context of the supervisory relationship and among focus area faculty.
 Any difficulties that cannot be resolved or persist should be brought directly to the fellowship program directors.
 Procedures for appeal, due process, grievances, and handling professional impairment are reviewed at the annual fellow and faculty orientation and are included on the program website and in the program manual.